-The Citizen's Budget Guide is designed to help explain to the citizens of Georgia how the Government plans to use funds mobilized through taxes and other revenues.
+The Citizen's Budget Guide explains to the citizens of Georgia how the Government plans to use funds mobilized through taxes and other revenues.

-The Guide enables the Government to explain to the people, in simple language, the program objectives outlined by and within the budget.
-The Guide responds to desires of the population who wish to receive more detailed information about the budget, by describing the different sources and uses.
-The Guide also facilitates creation of realistic expectations around specific policies and programs, and helps mobilize the population's support for the budget plan.
-In whole, the Guide helps citizens to raise the level of their awareness and knowledge concerning activities carried out by the Government, and increases their ability to become engaged with Government in the process of priority identification, budget planning, and execution.
-As a result, a better informed and active society can more easily make significant contributions to the development of Georgia's governance system and socio-economic progress.
+The Guide enables the Government to demonstrate to the people the goals set by the budget in a simple language.
+It also satisfies interests of those citizens who desire to receive additional information as they can refer to different sources that are specified in the Guide.
+The Guide facilitates creation of realistic expectations around specific policies and programs and helps to mobilize the population's support for the budget plan.
+In general, the Guide helps citizens to raise their awareness and knowledge concerning activities carried out by the Government and increases their ability to be engaged with the Government in the process of priority identification, budget planning and execution.
+As a result, an active and better informed society can more easily make significant contributions to the development of Georgia's governance system and socio-economic progress.

-Information on the 2017 State Budget Law will give a clearer idea to all stakeholders about the budget system of Georgia, the priority directions of 2017 budget, envisaged activities, volume of receipts throughout the year, and expenditures planned to achieve the set goals.
+Information on the 2017 State Budget Law will give a clearer idea to all stakeholders about the budget system of Georgia, the priority directions of 2017 budget, envisaged activities, volume of receipts throughout the year and expenditures planned to achieve the set goals.